 These exciting peptides have proven efficacy within various neurodegenerative animal disease models indicating significant future therapeutic effects for several human central neural system diseases which currently have few or no treatments and potentially other applications.

-Our drug candidate has huge potential, however, we need a pharma partner or clinical phase investment to enable us to achieve our technical and commercial goals.
+Our drug candidate has huge potential, however, we need a pharma partner or clinical phase II investment to enable us to achieve our technical and commercial goals.